-First working broadcasting center was opened in London at 1, February 1922.
+The first working broadcasting center was opened in London on February 1 1922.
 Next one was opened in Berlin year later and many other cities in Germany.
-Then in 1925. first experimental radio broadcasts were done in Riga, Latvia.
+Then in 1925 first experimental radio broadcasts were done in Riga, Latvia.
 From radiotelegraph transmitter at Kuģu street first words transmitted were: “Hallo!
 Hallo!
-The Riga radio rehearsals!”
+The Riga radio test!”

-Before the final vote. deputies asked many questions how the electromagnetic waves spreads – should doors be opened to let them into the room.
+Before the final vote.
+Deputies asked many questions how the electromagnetic waves spread – should doors be opened to let them into the room.
 The budget commission finally voted yes.
 140 000 LVL was given to build a broadcaster.
 It happened in 1924, March 28.

-Radio broadcaster was opened in 1, November 1925.
-After the short speech by the transportation minister a connection was made to opera theater and the opera by Puccini Madame Butterfly was played in radio.
+Radio broadcaster was opened on November 1 1925.
+After the short speech by the transportation minister a connection was made to opera theater and the opera by Puccini Madame Butterfly was played on radio.

 After the war everything was destroyed and radio broadcasting was to start again from the scratch.
-In 1944. a Riga radio communication and radio broadcasting direction was established.
+In 1944 at Riga radio communication and radio broadcasting direction was established.
+The first radio studio site was located at Skolas street 6 now a Latvian Jewish society center.
 The name was changed many times until the main institution was named Latvian Radio and television center in 1972.

-The radio must compete with many commercial radios that works on FM band.
-The most popular commercial radio are Radio SWH that also has a rock station and Russian language version, also the Radio Skonto, Star FM, Radio 101 and many others.
+The radio must compete with many commercial radios that works on the FM band.
+The most popular commercial radio is Radio SWH that also has a rock station and Russian language version, also the Radio Skonto, Star FM, Radio 101 and many others.
 There is a Latvian Christian Radio and many Russian language radios along with local radios.
 Only Latvian station on medium wave is Radio Merkurs.
-On shortwave band Vatican radio is transmitting in Latvian few days in a week.
+A last shortwave station that transmitted in Latvian was the Vatican Radio.
+It halted its broadcast in 2012.

 Right now Latvian Radio works in Dome Square 8 in Riga.
 There is a discussion of merging Latvian Radio with Latvian State television to save money on state financing.
 No matter the decisions Latvian Radio will be in the air as long as the Latvia exists and will be a symbol of the country.